Information about course credit and number, including grades, registration and attendance is found in Policies and Procedures section.

 Graduate students who have completed their course work but are still working on their culminating experience (thesis, project or comprehensive exam) no longer may stop out for even one semester, and they cannot be granted leaves of absence for any reasons other than military leave and severe medical issues.

 Departments may require repeated enrollment in project, thesis, or comprehensive exam-preparation classes each semester until completion, thereby precluding the need for the 1290R course.
 There are no formal class meetings for this course.
-Failure to register for this unit will result in a hold on graduation until the unit is retroactively added.
-At that time, late fees will apply.
+Failure to register for this $280 1 unit course will result in a hold on graduation until the unit is retroactively added.
+At that time, an additional $200 late fee will apply.

 Registration for 1290R